jiin-kim109/2023-fall-hack/README.md

 # NewLeafNavi

 ## Short Description
-This project is a web application that suggest people to travel to new where they want to go.
-When the user press the button to start, the application will collect data through asking questions about their travelling plan.
-After user finish answering all those questions, the application will suggest the best place to travel based on the data that user provided.
+NewLeafNavi is a web-based AI application designed to help users find ideal locations to begin a fresh chapter in their lives while traveling.
+When users initiate the program, it gathers their personal preferences across various categories to create a personalized travel plan.
+Subsequently, the AI presents a map displaying the top travel destinations based on the collected data.

 ## Requirements
 **note**: This project is required to run the command down below to download all the dependencies.